mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 If it's the majority of the site that doesn't display correctly, turn off the setting and send me a message describing the issue that you saw - I'll try to issue a fix and come back to you!

 == Changelog ==
+= 1.2.1 =
+* Bugfix - Allowing webp images to be generated when small enough that no sized versions are generated

 = 1.2.0 =
 * Feature - Allowing exclusion from HTML output buffering and image lazy loading via apply_filters